 How to Get to Paros Island

-You can get to Paros by either boat or plane.
-Due to its position and importance, Paros is connected not just to Piraeus (the port of Athens – the second busiest passenger port in the world!) but also to Rafina which is closer to the airport.
+You can get to Paros by boat or plane.
+Due to its position and importance, Paros is connected not just to Piraeus (the port of Athens – one of the busiest passenger ports in the world!) but also to Rafina which is closer to the airport.

 Getting Around Paros Island

-There are also plenty of rental places around the island where you can rent cars, quad bikes and scooters.
+There are also plenty of rental places around the island where you can rent cars, quad bikes, and scooters.
 Be warned they can book out quickly in the peak season so plan ahead if you are visiting in Summer.
-Click here to see the latest rates on rental cars with Expedia.com.
+Click here to see the latest rates on rental cars with Discover Cars.

 There are also some very interesting historical monuments and points of interest including an ancient windmill and a fascinating Church (see next point).

-Entrance here is free, and opening hours (at time of publication) are 7am‑10pm.
+Entrance here is free, and opening hours (at the time of publication) are 7am‑9pm.
 In the low season: 7am‑2pm and 4pm‑8pm.

-It’s still a fishing village at heart and much of the nightlife revolves around the small compact harbour where it’s also the most expensive, but it’s also possible to get a cheap and cheerful meal in one of the many winding back alleys.
+It’s still a fishing village at heart and much of the nightlife revolves around the small compact harbour.
+This area is the most expensive, but it’s also possible to get a cheap and cheerful meal in one of the many winding back streets.
+Click here for directions.

 A small medieval town nestled in the mountains behind Naousa with views over neighbouring Naxos.
-Lefkas has all the makings of the Cyclades — white houses, blue doors and dripping in vibrant pink Bougainvillea.
+Lefkas has all the makings of the Cyclades — white houses, blue doors, and dripping vibrant pink Bougainvillea.
 A trip here is one of the best things to do in Paros.

 A little further south from Piso Livadi is Golden Beach, considered by many to be one of the best beaches in Greece for water sports, if not the world.